What We Offer & How to Get Involved

 For Schools

-If you are interested, please contact us; we cooperate with school founders (cities or districts) as well as with the Ministry of Education, the Ministry of Culture, and the NPI.
-We actively seek funding opportunities for the program.
-For more effective operation, it is advisable to involve multiple classes or several schools at once.
+Please contact us.
+We cooperate with school founders (municipalities or city districts) as well as with the Ministry of Education, the Ministry of Culture and the National Pedagogical Institute.
+We actively seek public funding opportunities for the programme.
+For greater impact and sustainability, the involvement of multiple classes or schools is recommended.

 For Artists

-If you are an artist, cultural institution, or association interested in joining the program, you are welcome to contact us.
-Requirements include professional qualifications, agreement with the program’s core principles, and availability for morning classes.
-The program emphasizes non-recruitment (no enrolling children into private courses), inclusion of all pupils regardless of prior experience, close collaboration with the classroom teacher, and work according to the program methodology.
-We also value respect for lesson structure, adapting challenges to pupils of different levels, open communication with teachers and other artists, and regular participation in internal training.
+If you are an artist, cultural institution or association interested in joining the programme, please contact us.
+Participation requires professional competence, agreement with the programme’s core principles, and availability during morning school hours.
+The programme is based on non-recruitment principles (no enrolling pupils into private courses), is inclusive of all pupils regardless of prior experience, and emphasises close collaboration with classroom teachers and adherence to the programme methodology.
+Artists are expected to respect lesson structures, adapt activities to different levels of experience, communicate openly with teachers and fellow artists, and take part in ongoing internal training.

-Launching the Artists in Schools program begins with presenting the program to the school founder and the education department.
-This is followed by a meeting with school principals to discuss ways of integrating the program into the RVP, ŠVP, and school timetables.
-The next step is connecting with artists and cultural institutions that agree to the program’s conditions.
-Funding is agreed with the founder, potentially supplemented by other available public support.
-Teachers and artists undergo training in the program methodology.
-Schedules, materials, and organizational arrangements are then prepared.
-The program is first launched as a pilot to verify cooperation and teaching quality, and later transitions into regular operation with ongoing evaluation.
-Administrative requirements are also included—contracts, reports, evaluations, and further training.
+The introduction of the Artists in Schools programme begins with its presentation to the school founder and the local education authority.
+This is followed by meetings with school principals to discuss integration into the national curriculum (RVP), school-level curricula (ŠVP) and school timetables.
+The next step involves connecting schools with artists and cultural institutions that agree with the programme’s principles.
+Funding arrangements are agreed with the founder and may be complemented by other public support schemes.
+Teachers and artists participate in methodological training, after which implementation schedules, materials and organisational arrangements are prepared.
+The programme is initially launched as a pilot phase to ensure quality and effective cooperation, and subsequently transitions into regular operation with ongoing evaluation.
+Administrative processes—including contracts, reporting, evaluation and continuing professional development—are an integral part of the programme.

 For Parents

-If you would like to support the Artists in Schools program, you can follow us on social media.
-If you wish for the program to operate at your child’s primary school, the school itself and its founder must express interest in implementing it.
+If you wish to support the Artists in Schools programme, contact us and follow our activities on social media.
+For the programme to be introduced at your child’s school, interest must be expressed by the school itself and its founder.